freqtrade/freqtrade/docs/edge.md

 How often should Edge run in seconds? (default to 3600 so one hour)

 #### calculate_since_number_of_days
-Number of days of data agaist which Edge calculates Win Rate, Risk Reward and Expectancy Note that it downloads historical data so increasing this number would lead to slowing down the bot<br/>
+Number of days of data against which Edge calculates Win Rate, Risk Reward and Expectancy Note that it downloads historical data so increasing this number would lead to slowing down the bot<br/>
 (default to 7)